-Food businesses operating from a temporary or portable site are required to be registered or notify under the Food Act, in the same way as a food business at a fixed address.
+Food businesses operating from a temporary or portable site, like a marquee are required to be registered or notify under the Food Act, in the same way as a food business at a fixed address.
 This includes wineries and breweries who are selling alcohol by the glass.

 A Temporary Food Registration allows your club, association, charity or registered food business to sell food off-site.